Child Welfare Partnership Education Program

 Tuition and Educational Support

-Students in the MSW program admitted to the Child Welfare Education Program can receive up to $6,000 per year toward tuition depending on the number of credits registered for each term.
-Students in the senior year of the BSW program can receive up to $6,000.00 to complete their studies.
+DHS Child Welfare Employees who are admitted into the MSW Program and Child Welfare Education Program can receive up to $10,000 per year toward tuition depending on the number of credits registered for each term.
+MSW Students who are not employed by DHS CW can receive up to $6,000 per year, and students in their senior year of the BSW program can receive up to $6,000 to complete their studies.
+MSW, Child Welfare Partnership students who are also in the Culturally Responsive Leaders Program will be awarded up to $10,000 per academic year (fall, winter and spring terms).
+The stipend is not in addition to the Child Welfare Partnership tuition assistance.
 Students are funded through the use of federal Title IV-E funds.
-While receiving funding from the Child Welfare Education Program, students are required to be in field placements that work with Title IV-E eligible families, which include work with families whose children are in substitute care or at risk of being placed outside the home.
-Students financially supported by the Child Welfare Education Program also receive educational support while in the BSW or MSW program.
-Upon acceptance, students are assigned a faculty advisor attached to the Child Welfare Education Program who will support their educational development throughout the program.
+While receiving funding from the Child Welfare Education Program, BSW students must complete their internship in a public or tribal Child Welfare.
+MSW students are required to complete one of their two internships in the same type of placement.
+Students also receive educational support while in the BSW or MSW program.
+Upon acceptance, students are assigned a Child Welfare Education Program faculty advisor who will support their educational development throughout the program.
 The faculty advisor serves as the liaison to the field placement experience.

 Upon acceptance into the Child Welfare Education Program and before receiving Title IV-E tuition assistance, accepted students sign an agreement with the Oregon Department of Human Services that details the responsibilities of the agency and the student.
 The student agrees to work for DHS in a child welfare capacity or for tribal child welfare upon graduation from Portland State University’s BSW or MSW program.
 The payback obligation is one year of employment for every year of tuition support.
 The exact period of the work obligation varies depending upon the length of each student's participation in the Child Welfare Education Program.